jhubar/Application-of-convolutional-neural-network-in-chess-evaluation/CNN.md

   </p>
 </figure>

--Same padding: Padding added to make the output the same as the input size, such as 3The nucleus of 3, same padding = 1,5The nucleus of 5, same padding = 2.
+- Same padding: Padding added to make the output the same as the input size, such as 3The nucleus of 3, same padding = 1,5The nucleus of 5, same padding = 2.
--full padding: padding = kernel size – 1
+- full padding: padding = kernel size – 1
--valid padding: padding = 0
+- valid padding: padding = 0

 ## Convolution of 2.3 stride greater than 1